NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 ## AOP GEE Data Access

 AOP has currently added a subset of AOP Level 3 (tiled) data products at over 50 NEON sites spanning 10 years on GEE (as of Jan 2025).
-The NEON data products that have been made available on GEE can be currently be found on the GEE datasets page, if you search for "NEON" as follows:
+The NEON data products that have been made available on GEE can be currently be found on the <a href="https://developers.google.com/earth-engine/datasets/" target="_blank"> GEE Datasets page</a>, if you search for "NEON" as follows:

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/gee_datasets_neon_search.png">